How Regini Works

 You'll see your balance in USD from that point forward.

-Step 3: Your Savings Start Earning Interest
+Step 3: Your Funds Start Earning Variable Yield

-Interest accrues daily and is credited to your account every day.
+Yield accrues daily and is credited to your account every day.
 The current variable rate is approximately 5% per year.
 That's significantly more than a typical Kenyan savings account, which often pays 2–3% or less.

 This rate is variable, not guaranteed.
 It can change based on market conditions.